 The publishing business for logistics applications (Reflex Solutions) recorded growth of 23% in sales of licenses and associated services.
 It generated turnover of €34.1 million.
 "International license sales now account for 31% of total license sales.
 We're seeing strong acceleration in SaaS", says Yvan Coutaz, Managing Director of Hardis Group.
 Overall, including Reflex cloud hosting services, logistics account for €42.5 million of the group's activity.
 "This year has seen the opening of a subsidiary in the Netherlands to serve Benelux, confirmation of the global roll-out of our Reflex WMS warehouse management software and the first sales of our Eyesee drone-based inventory solution", Yvan Coutaz continues.
 License and service sales for the Adelia development platform account for close to €2.3 million.

 The number of employees, meanwhile, increased from 1,000 to 1,115, an increase of 11.5%.
-This year has seen the group being awarded Great Place to Work certification.
 "This more moderate growth in employee numbers is due to our focus on retaining and training our employees, while ensuring quality working conditions, in addition to the delivery of services with higher added value", Nicolas Odet observes.

 2019-2021: accelerating client transformation with technology

 For the 2019 financial year, Hardis Group is planning to achieve a turnover of €129 million, with growth of slightly more than 10% and an operating profit between 7 and 8%.
 On average, the group expects growth in annual revenue of 12.4% over the next three years.